jgonzaga35/Dungeon-Aurora/assumptions.md

   that circle.
 - Battle radius of mercenaries is 3 cells
 - When there is no path to the player for the mercenary, the mercenary will more to the cell with the lowest `movement_factor`.
-- 30% of mercenaries spawn with armour.
 - When a boulder has been pushed onto the player starting position mercenaries and assassins are prevented from spawning.

 ## Assassins
 - Assassins just deal more damage by simply having more health than assassins (3x more).
 - There is a 25% chance for a assassin to spawn in the place of a mercenary.
-- 30% of assassins spawn with armour.

 ## Battles
 - when a player and an enemy swap cell in one tick, there is no battle.